makeyourownmaker/sa-summary/README.md

    * Setup travis CI
    * Possibly also setup [kritika.io](http://kritika.io)
  * Improve documentation
-   * Include more usage examples
    * Describe output reports in the Details section
    * Describe the fields in the custom log file
+ * Add functionality
+   * Include ability to sort other table columns

 ## Contributing